paul-grassi/800-63-3/sp800-63c/sec5_strength.md

 ####5.2.1.
 Shared Secret

 Assertions SHALL contain sufficient entropy to prevent an attacker from manufacturing a valid assertion and using it with a target RP.
-Assertions MAY accomplish this by use of an embedded nonce, timestamp, assertion identifier, or a combination of these or other techniques.
+Assertions MAY accomplish this by use of an embedded nonce, timestamp, assertion identifier, or a combination of these or other techniques to create an equivalence of a 128-bit random symmetric key.

 In the absence of additional cryptographic protections, this source of randomness SHALL function as a shared secret between the CSP and the RP to uniquely identify the assertion in question.

 ####5.2.1.
 Signed Assertion

-Assertions MAY be cryptographically signed by the CSP in such a way that the RP can validate the signature of the assertion based on the CSP's key.
+Assertions MAY be cryptographically signed by the CSP in such a way that the RP SHALL validate the signature of the assertion based on the CSP's key.
 This signature SHALL cover all vital fields of the assertion, including its issuer, audience, subject, expiration, and any unique identifiers.

 The signature MAY be asymmetric based on the published public key of the CSP.
 In such cases, the RP MAY fetch this public key in a secure fashion at runtime (such as through an HTTPS URL hosted by the CSP), or the key MAY be provisioned out of band at the RP.

 The signature MAY be symmetric based on a key shared out of band between the CSP and the RP.
 In such circumstances, the CSP SHALL use a different shared key for each RP.

+All signatures SHALL use approved signing methods.

 ####5.2.3.
 Encrypted Assertion

 Assertions MAY be encrypted in such a fashion as to allow only the intended audience to decrypt the claims therein.
 The CSP SHALL encrypt the payload of the assertion using the RP's public key.
 The CSP MAY fetch this public key in a secure fashion at runtime (such as through an HTTPS URL hosted by the RP), or the key MAY be provisioned out of band at the CSP (during registration of the RP).

+All encrypted objects SHALL use approved encryption methods.

 ####5.2.4.
 Audience Restriction

 All assertions SHOULD use audience restriction techniques to allow an RP to recognize whether or not it is the intended target of an issued assertion.
-All RPs MUST check the audience of an assertion, if provided, to prevent the injection and replay of an assertion generated for one RP at another RP.
+All RPs SHALL check the audience of an assertion, if provided, to prevent the injection and replay of an assertion generated for one RP at another RP.

 ####5.2.5.
 Pseudonymous Identifiers